 Claire Weichselbaum (Graduate Student) Claire is a graduate student in the Neuroscience program.
 She is co-mentored by Dr. Dougherty and Dr. John Constantino, conducting translational autism studies in both mouse models and human subjects.
 Outside of lab she enjoys fostering kittens, playing board games, and getting kids excited about science!
 She is currently co-director of the Brain Discovery outreach program.

 Bernie Mulvey (Graduate Student) Bernie is an MSTP in the neurosciences graduate program.
-His interests are in responses by–and the genetic regulation of–monoaminergic neurons and their targets, especially in the context of psychiatric illness and psychiatric drugs.
-Outside of the lab and classroom, he’s a not-so-closeted news, politics, and pharmacology nerd.
-The closest thing he has to a hobby is reading—favorites include David Foster Wallace’s “Infinite Jest” and Mark Z Danielewski’s “The Familiar.”
+His broad interests are in cellular mechanisms of disease and treatment in psychiatry, especially within neuromodulatory cell types.
+His thesis work is focused on regulatory sequences and their variants, and their impact on CNS cell types hypothesized to play roles in psychiatric disease.
+Bernie is the Grand Overlord of the website, twitter, and all of the one pages on the top-secret, VIP-only lab Wiki.
+Outside of the lab, he’s a not-so-closeted news, politics, and pharmacology nerd.
+The closest thing he has to a hobby is reading—favorites include David Foster Wallace’s “Infinite Jest” (yes, he’s really read it, and listens to the unabridged audiobook at least yearly) and Mark Z Danielewski’s “The Familiar.”

 Rachel Rahn (Graduate Student) Rachel is a first-year Neuroscience student working in the Dougherty and Culver (WUSTL Radiology) labs.
 She is interested in using both neuroimaging and genetic techniques in the study of neurodevelopmental disorders, and is currently working on a project combining behavioral work with optical imaging of mice.
 Outside of the lab, she enjoys hiking, playing board games, and discussing current events.